cirocosta/concourse-arm/README.md

 ## how does it work?

-For some info on what was needed for Concourse to run on ARM, check out ["How does it work?"](./docs/how-does-it-work.md).
+For some info on what was needed for Concourse to run on ARM, check out the ["How does it work?"](./docs/how-does-it-work.md) doc.

 ## installing